icehawk/icehawk.github.io/Contents/docs/icehawk/request-handlers.md

 to check for the implemented interfaces of the request handlers the requested URI was mapped to.
 Note that both, read and write side, are considered before responding an `OPTIONS` request.
 So you can have the same URL allowing for example a `GET` request on the read side and a `POST` request on the write side.

-You can read more about this in our [auto repsonding section](@baseUrl@/docs/icehawk/auto-responding.html).
+You can read more about this in our [auto responding section](@baseUrl@/docs/icehawk/auto-responding.html).

 <hr class="blockspace">

 ## Read side request handlers

 For the read side HTTP offers only to verbs: `GET` and `HEAD`.
-Where the `HEAD` request should be handled and responded to exectly the same as a `GET` request, except that the body is omitted in the response.
+Where the `HEAD` request should be handled and responded to exactly the same as a `GET` request, except that the body is omitted in the response.

 For this reason we decided to let `HandlesGetRequest` inherit from the `HandlesHeadRequest` interface.
 So if your request handler implements
 `HandlesGetRequest` it can respond to both, `GET` and `HEAD` requests.